 The Other Fences

 As I was pondering the epic (nice word for it so I’ll keep using it) fence failure I started thinking about what a fence is for.
 A fence is for separation.
 It is to keep certain things apart so that bad things don’t happen and so that the fruit of your plants is not destroyed (in this case).
 The same applies to spiritual fences.
-Christians are called to be separate (sermon link for those interested, skip if not).
+Christians are called to be separate.
 A word hated and abused by modern Christianity.
 Many who proclaim the name of Christ look and live just like the world.
 In fact, if you spotted them somewhere you would have no idea there was anything different about them.
-They might say things like, "But I’m separate in my heart".
+They might say things like, “But I’m separate in my heart”.
 I’m telling you, this is a broken fence.
 The cows (or goats perhaps is a better analogy) will break in to steal and destroy whatever fruit seems to be growing in that heart.
 If you live in a field with goats you will probably end up smelling like them (or even be one).

 Another example of building a shoddy fence is when you may start to separate from a wicked system but never complete it.
 Your fence might even have the appearance of being good.
 Maybe you put in some solid concrete foundations for some of the posts and properly made a straight fence.
 However, perhaps you left a small section of the fence incomplete.
 It does not matter how great the rest of the fence is if you didn’t finish it.
 Something will get in and destroy everything you have worked to protect.
 Your “property” may have the appearance of Christianity and being separate, but when the goats come around they will find their way into your field.
 Or, perhaps you will just wander out the hole you left for yourself through some rationalization that you are okay and everyone else in that fence was wrong.
 Or worse still, maybe the fence is “complete” but the foundation of one of the key corner posts is cracked and will show failure in time.